8 Ways to Hyper-drive your Hyper-local Marketing

 2. Customize your Google My Business Page

 A great description your business, your hours of operation, a logo and a cover photo are the bare minimum that you should start with.
 Add all of these things as soon as possible and then work building your circle of influence.
+Be sure to update holiday hours and add photos.

 3. Take pictures of your business In action and post to your Google My Business page